 So be prepared.

-2. Stop Helping the Narcissist Hide: No More Excuses.
+2. Expose a Narcissist by Stopping Helping the Narcissist Hide: No More Excuses.

 You probably don’t even realize that you’re doing it, but after you’ve been involved with a narcissist for awhile, you fall into certain co-dependent habits.
 You find yourself coddling him, accepting certain conditions and behaviors out of habit.
 So one simple way to make a narcissist show his true colors is to literally just stop helping him hide them.